WICG/client-hints-infrastructure/README.md

   hint data (e.g. user agent and device characteristics) selectively to secure-transport origins, instead of appending such data on every outgoing request.
-* Origin opt-in applies to same-origin assets only and delivery to third-party origins is subject to explicit first party delegation via Feature Policy, enabling tight control over which third party origins can access requested hint data.
+* Origin opt-in applies to same-origin assets only and delivery to cross-origin origins is subject to explicit cross-origin delegation via Feature Policy, enabling tight control over which cross-origin origins can access requested hint data.

 The goal of Client Hints is to **reduce passive fingerprinting** on the web